codehugger/heliumqa-document-formats/helium_analysis_results_document.md

 In addition the "error object" **MAY** also include the following standard members:

-* `detail`: a string used to the error in more detail
+* `details`: a string used to the error in more detail

 Additionally the "error object" **MAY** define any non-standard member that provides further details.